List of collectible card games: Non-collectible customizable card games

-Sometimes referred to as Living Card Games, these games are very similar to CCGs but lack randomness to the purchase and distribution of the cards.
+Sometimes referred to as Living Card Games or Expandable Card Games, these games are very similar to CCGs but lack randomness to the purchase and distribution of the cards.
 Most are sold as complete sets and are therefore not collectible.
 Some of these games were meant to be traditional CCGs with booster packs, but the booster packs were never released.